LennartEvers/Ulab/README.md

 ## Running the network
 Run
 ```
-python demo.py --config ULab_resnet34 --visualize_preds True --downsample_factor 1
+python demo.py --config ULab_resnet34 --downsample_factor 1
 ```
 This visualizes predictions of the resnet34 based model on a test video (Stuttgart_02) from the cityscapes benchmark dataset.
-Note that the visualization massively slows down frame rate.
+Note that the visualization massively slows down frame rate, supply '--no-vis' to skip it.
 For other configurations have a look into Config/config.py.
 The weights for the other configs can be downloaded [here](https://drive.google.com/file/d/1jzjwiYnUNeAjGskwTyQP4nKmQcI7XqPR/view?usp=sharing).